Campus-Fire/campusFire/README.md

 # campusFire

-A dating app targeted towards University students
+A community app for University of Calgary